Reading now: Everything you need to know about the annual training for operators of aerial work platforms

 • External training providers: Specialized companies or academies that offer training in accordance with DGUV regulations.
 For example, via our SYSTEM-CARD mobile elevating work platform .

-The person conducting the training must have the necessary knowledge of risk assessments, the technical requirements of the aerial work platforms and the applicable regulations.
+The person conducting the training must have the necessary knowledge of risk assessments, the technical requirements of the mobile elevating work platforms and the applicable regulations.

 What happens if instructions are missing?